PrestonWest87/NOC_IFC/Documentation/src/aiops_engine.md

 The `src/aiops_engine.py` file is the analytical core—the "brain"—of the NOC Intelligence Fusion Center.
 It houses the `EnterpriseAIOpsEngine` class, which is responsible for ingesting raw, non-uniform telemetry (like SolarWinds alerts) and transforming it into deterministic, multi-domain correlated incidents.

-In its current architectural iteration, this engine has evolved from simple time-based clustering to a **Topological Ontology Model**.
-It calculates root cause by evaluating the hierarchical dependencies of physical infrastructure and dynamically cross-referencing those failures against external situational awareness grids (Severe Weather, Global BGP anomalies, and Cloud Provider outages).
-Furthermore, it includes a predictive analytics module utilizing Pandas to detect chronic, long-term degradation patterns before they result in catastrophic failure.
+In its current architectural iteration, this engine utilizes a **Topological Ontology Model** with **Structural Dominance Tiering**.
+It calculates root cause by evaluating the hierarchical dependencies of physical infrastructure and dynamically cross-referencing those failures against external situational awareness grids (Severe Weather, Global BGP anomalies, Cloud Provider outages, and Regional Fleet Outages).
+Furthermore, it includes a robust predictive analytics module utilizing Pandas to detect chronic, long-term degradation patterns over a 60-day baseline before they result in catastrophic failure.

 ---

 ## 2. Infrastructure Ontology & Dependency Hierarchy

 To accurately determine cascading failures, the engine must understand the physical and logical realities of network architecture.
-It accomplishes this via hardcoded ontological mappings.
+It accomplishes this via hardcoded ontological mappings and a strict tiering system.

-### `ONTOLOGY` & `DOMAIN_WEIGHTS`
+### `ONTOLOGY` & `TIER_RANKING`
 The engine categorizes arbitrary device strings (e.g., "Lanolinx-switch" or "VSAT Modem") into six foundational infrastructure domains.
-Each domain is assigned a topological weight representing its criticality to the site's survival.
-If a high-weight domain fails, it inherently causes the failure of lower-weight domains.
+Replacing the legacy weight system, each domain is now assigned a `TIER_RANKING` from 1 to 6, where a *lower number indicates higher structural authority*.

-* **POWER_ENV (Weight: 100):** UPS, Generators, HVAC. *(If power dies, everything dies).*
+* **Tier 1: POWER_ENV:** UPS, Generators, HVAC, PDU. *(If power dies, everything dies).*
-* **TRANSPORT_CORE (Weight: 80):** Routers, DWDM, Firewalls, Service Providers, VSAT Modems, Radios. *(If transport dies, the site is isolated).*
+* **Tier 2: TRANSPORT_CORE:** Routers, DWDM, Firewalls, Service Providers, VSAT Modems, Radios. *(If transport dies, the site is isolated).*
-* **NETWORK_ACCESS (Weight: 60):** Switches, Fabric Interconnects, Wireless Controllers, Access Points.
+* **Tier 3: NETWORK_ACCESS:** Switches, Fabric Interconnects, Wireless Controllers, Access Points.
-* **COMPUTE_STORAGE (Weight: 40):** VM Hosts, Physical Servers, SANs, NTP Servers.
+* **Tier 4: COMPUTE_STORAGE:** VM Hosts, Physical Servers, SANs, NTP Servers.
-* **SCADA_OT (Weight: 20):** RTUs, Plant Equipment, Meters, I/O.
+* **Tier 5: SCADA_OT:** RTUs, Plant Equipment, Meters, I/O.
-* **FACILITIES_IOT (Weight: 20):** IP Cameras, Access Control Panels, Intercoms.
+* **Tier 5: FACILITIES_IOT:** IP Cameras, Access Control Panels, Intercoms.
+* **Tier 6: UNKNOWN_DOMAIN:** Any unrecognized device type.

 ---